The Panama Canal

 Where to Watch

-Agua Clara Locks near Colon on the Caribbean side opened in 2016 as part of the expansion and have a visitor centre of their own.
-Less visited than Miraflores and more recent in design; the expanded lock chambers are visibly larger.
-Getting to Colon requires about 90 minutes by car or bus from Panama City.
+Agua Clara Locks near Colon on the Caribbean side opened in 2016 as part of the expansion.
+Less visited than Miraflores, the expanded lock chambers are visibly larger.
+About 90 minutes by car or bus from Panama City.

 Casco Viejo

-Panama City’s colonial old quarter on the Pacific coast is a UNESCO World Heritage Site and has been extensively but not yet entirely renovated.
-The Casco Viejo mixes restored colonial mansions housing boutique hotels and restaurants with unrenovated streets where daily local life continues undisturbed.
-The mix is the point.
-The Plaza de la Independencia, the Metropolitan Cathedral, and the ruins of the original Casco Viejo church (bombed by pirates in the 17th century) are all within a few minutes’ walk of each other.
+Panama City’s UNESCO-listed colonial quarter on the Pacific coast mixes restored colonial mansions (now boutique hotels and restaurants) with unrenovated streets where daily local life continues.
+The combination is the point.
+The Plaza de la Independencia, the Metropolitan Cathedral, and the ruins of the original church bombed by pirates in the 17th century are within a few minutes’ walk of each other.

 Soberania National Park

-The rainforest that lines both sides of the canal is protected as Soberania National Park, and it sits within 20 kilometres of Panama City.
-Birders in particular come specifically for this: the park holds over 500 bird species, including the famous Pipeline Road where the BirdLife International big day record was set in 1996 (385 species in 24 hours).
-Howler monkeys, sloths, and capybara are reliably encountered on the roads and trails through the park.
-A half-day with a guide covers the main Pipeline Road access point for around $50-80.
+The rainforest lining both sides of the canal is protected as Soberania National Park, within 20 kilometres of Panama City.
+The park holds over 500 bird species including the famous Pipeline Road where the BirdLife International big day record was set (385 species in 24 hours).
+Howler monkeys, sloths, and capybara are reliably encountered.
+A half-day with a guide covers Pipeline Road for around $50-80.

 Practical Notes

-Panama uses the US dollar (locally called the balboa), which simplifies budgeting.
-The dry season from December to April has the clearest weather; the wet season (May-November) brings afternoon showers but heavy traffic on the canal continues regardless.
+Panama uses the US dollar (locally called the balboa).
+The dry season (December to April) has the clearest weather.
+The wet season (May through November) brings afternoon showers; canal traffic continues regardless and the rainforest is greener.

-Panama City’s Tocumen International Airport is the main hub for Central America, with connections throughout the Americas and increasingly to Europe.
+Panama City’s Tocumen International Airport is the main hub for Central America, with connections throughout the Americas.